Lexmark International, Four Executives Face Shareholder Class Action

 The Company noted, “The 2015 restructuring negatively impacted second quarter 2015 GAAP pre-tax earnings by $32 million,” even as it said it was hopeful the effort would generate some $65 million in pretax savings.

 The company released somewhat downcast expectations for both the third quarter and remainder of the year.
 Less than a year later, Lexmark International announced that it had agreed to be acquired – by Apex Technology and PAG Asia Capital – following “an exhaustive strategic alternatives review process focused on maximizing shareholder value.”

 How the stock price moved

-At the start of the class period, in August 2014, stock in Lexmark International was trading at $47.34 per share, and reached its peak for the class period a few weeks later, at $50.75.
-But less than a year later, when the disappointing second-quarter results were revealed, there was a steep decline in the price, which fell from $45.78 to just $28.34 over the course of a little more than a month.
-The price later bottomed out at $24.45 per share in mid-February 2016.
+At the start of the class period, in August 2014, Lexmark International stock traded at $47.34 per share, and peaked for the class period a few weeks later, at $50.75.
+Less than a year later, when the disappointing second-quarter results were revealed, there was a steep decline in the price, which fell from $45.78 to just $28.34 in just a little more than a month.
+The price finally bottomed out at $24.45 per share in mid-February 2016.

-After that, it recovered somewhat, spurred in part by the acquisition announcement, and closed north of $40 per share once again in November of last year.
+The stock recovered, somewhat, spurred in part by the acquisition announcement and closed north of $40 per share once again in November of last year.